oderame1/Ching/README.md

 # Escrow Platform - Nigerian Market

-A production-level escrow platform built for the Nigerian market with support for Paystack and Monnify payment gateways.
+A production-level escrow platform built for the Nigerian market with support for Paystack and Flutterwave payment gateways.

 ## 🏗️ Architecture